 In addition, Professor Michaelis is interested in virulence mechanisms and therapeutic targets in viruses and in meta-research that investigates research practices in the life sciences.

-MSc-R project available for 2019/20
+MSc-R project available for 2020/21

 Investigation of drug-adapted cancer cell lines joint supervision with Dr Mark Wass We host the Resistant Cancer Cell Line (RCCL) collection, the worldwide largest collection of drug-adapted cancer cell lines and models of acquired drug resistance in cancer at Kent.
-In this project, drug-adapted cancer cell lines will be characterised and investigated to gain novel insights into the processes underlying resistance formation and to identify novel therapy candidates (including biomarkers).
+Here, drug-adapted cancer cell lines will be characterised and investigated to gain novel insights into the processes underlying resistance formation and to identify novel therapy candidates (including biomarkers).
 We offer wet lab and computational projects in this area.
 Additional research costs: £1500

 Investigating determinants of virus pathogenicity joint supervision with Dr Mark Wass Our research has recently compared different species of Ebolaviruses to identify parts of their proteins that determine if they are pathogenic.
 This project will apply these computational approaches to different types of viruses (e.g. Zika virus, west Nile, human papillomavirus) to identify determinants of virus pathogenicity and gain insight into what make some viruses highly virulent while others are harmless.
-Additional research costs: £1200
+Additional research costs: £1500

 Design of cancer cell-specific drug carrier systems (joint supervision Dr Christopher Serpell, School of Physical Sciences) The Serpell lab has produced perfectly sequence-defined polymers which self-assemble to give nanostructures with a remarkable variety of size and shape according to sequence and conditions (N. Appukutti, C. J. Serpell, Sequence Isomerism in Uniform Polyphosphoesters Programmes Self-Assembly and Folding, ChemRxiv, preprint posted 04.02.19, DOI: https://doi.org/10.26434/chemrxiv.7666316.v1.
 In this project, the effects of the polymer nanostructure on cell uptake and therapeutic efficacy will be studied in different cancer cells.
 This will provide pioneering insights into the prospects of sequence-defined polymers as carrier systems for anti-cancer drugs.
 Additional research costs: £1500